Editor's note: This article was originally published September 12, 2014; it was updated September 29, 2017 to reflect the latest information.

 After those decades of conflict, South Sudan was and still is one of the least-developed countries in the world, which has further complicated the situation.

 The larger cities in South Sudan had experienced some development, but the majority of the nation is rural.
 Even before the crisis, more than half of its citizens lived in absolute poverty, were dependent on subsistence agriculture and suffered from malnourishment.
-Many people were already refugees and were only beginning to resettle and rebuild their homes.

 Photo: Cassandra Nelson/Mercy Corps